-Note: This site is an early predecessor of the “Magic Ladder“.
-Click on any word on this page (and keep clicking it) to experience the next evolutionary step in technology supported reading, the PQ Pop-Up.
+Note: This site is a follow up to an earlier TWFL site and an early predecessor of the “Magic Ladder“.
+Click on any word on this page (and keep clicking it) to experience the next evolutionary step in technology supported reading and online learning.
+This site is an example of embedding OLSN the Online Learning Support Network.

 Training wheels on bicycles help beginning riders by reducing the complexity, difficulty, and precariousness of learning to pedal their bikes without losing balance – without falling.
 As they reduce the complexity and difficulty of coordinating the movements involved, they also reduce the fear of falling.
 Physically, cognitively, and emotionally, they create a pedagogically conducive structure – a ‘safer, easier, path for learning’.